The family mediation voucher scheme is designed to support parties who may be able to resolve their family law disputes outside of court.

 Family mediation is a process where an independent, professionally trained mediator helps the couple work out arrangements for their children and finances where there is a dispute.

-The mediator is not there to tell each side what to do, but instead help them explore possible solutions and practical ways of moving forward when a relationship has come to an end, while trying to improve communication between them.
+The mediator will help them explore possible solutions and practical ways of moving forward when a relationship has come to an end, while trying to improve communication between them.

 Mediation can take many forms, with the mediator working with the parties either together or separately, in person or through video calls, and with or without their legal advisers, to help them find a solution that works for them.